rails/rails/guides/source/development_dependencies_install.md

 The Hard Way
 ------------

-In case you can't use the Rails development box, see section below, these are the steps to manually build a development box for Ruby on Rails core development.
+In case you can't use the Rails development box, see the steps below to manually build a development box for Ruby on Rails core development.

 ### Install Git